planetmint/planetmint-driver-python/docs/handcraft.rst

 Overview
 ********

-Submitting a transaction to a BigchainDB node consists of three main steps:
+Submitting a transaction to a Planetmint node consists of three main steps:

 1. Preparing the transaction payload;
 2. Fulfilling the prepared transaction payload; and
 3. Sending the transaction payload via HTTPS.

 Step 1 and 2 can be performed offline on the client.
-That is, they do not require any connection to any BigchainDB node.
+That is, they do not require any connection to any Planetmint node.

-For convenience's sake, some utilities are provided to prepare and fulfill a transaction via the :class:`~.planetmint_driver.BigchainDB` class, and via the :mod:`~planetmint_driver.offchain` module.
+For convenience's sake, some utilities are provided to prepare and fulfill a transaction via the :class:`~.planetmint_driver.Planetmint` class, and via the :mod:`~planetmint_driver.offchain` module.
 For an introduction on using these utilities, see the :ref:`basic-usage` or :ref:`advanced-usage` sections.